xythobuz/sovereign/README.md

 ### On your local machine

-Ansible (the tool setting up your server) runs locally on your computer and sends commands to the remote server.

 #### Software

 Download this repository somewhere on your machine, either through `Clone or Download > Download ZIP` above, `wget`, or `git` as below.